-It is always easy to look back and see the ways we could have done things differently.
-But in the middle of a crisis, the flurry of emotion and exhaustion is overwhelming.
-Our ability to see things clearly seems to evaporate.
-It is easy to hide behind something or someone or even within ourselves.
-But hiding is never the answer.
-Neither is fear.
+It is way too easy in life, to look back and see all the ways we could have done things differently.
+But in the middle of a crisis, the flurry of emotion and exhaustion often mixes together into a massive cloud of confusion.
+Our ability to see things clearly seems to evaporate and we run to hide behind something or someone or even within ourselves.
+But hiding is never the answer; neither is fear.

 For me, I encountered that feeling a few years ago.
 Dental work threw me into a major TMJ crisis without being able to talk or eat much at all for months and months.
 Looking back, I wish I could have handled things better.
 At the time, I was just trying to hang on and wasn’t doing a great job of even that.

 Tracy’s encounter with “I wish I could have handled things better,” was a more current situation.
-It involved the difficult task of telling others you need help and ultimately allowing those people to help you.
+It involved the difficult task of her telling others that she needed help and ultimately allowing those people to help her.
 We all want to be on the giving side, but nobody wants to be on the receiving side.
 Once again, more craziness but we all do it.
 It must stem from pride or maybe even fear of how people view us.
 Fear is a powerful enemy.
 Tracy knew this from experience.
 Twelve years ago, when we met, I watched Tracy win her first major round with fear.

 I should first say, Tracy is one of the strongest people I know.
 I have never seen her back away from anything difficult.
 She is one of those people who walks in the room and appears to have everything together.
 Calm, collected, forthcoming, and genuine.
 This is someone who you would never imagine had to work to overcome fear.
 Perhaps that highlights the point I want to make.
 We all have to work to overcome fear.
 Some of us just have to work a little harder.

-A little over twelve years ago, Tracy had been diagnosed with breast cancer.
+A little over 12 years ago, Tracy was diagnosed with breast cancer.
 When we first met, my friend had just completed chemo and was beginning radiation.
-Rarely did she miss our once a week study group.
+Rarely did she miss our once-a-week study group.
 Despite having two small children, just finishing chemo, and in the midst of radiation, every week Tracy appeared on time and beautifully put together.
 She’d arrive with her lesson completed, a wig on, and a smile on her face.
 This happened week after week after week.
-That is, until out of the blue “one Thursday”, Tracy arrived – on time, lesson done, but no wig.
+That is, until out of the blue one Thursday Tracy arrived – on time, lesson done, but no wig.
 Her smile was still present and in fact, may have been a little bigger.